Croagh Patrick

-St Patrick reportedly spent 40 days and 40 nights fasting on this mountain in Mayo, but its reputation as a holy place predates even that event.
+St Patrick reportedly spent 40 days and 40 nights fasting on this mountain in Mayo in 441AD, but its reputation as a holy place and a place of pilgrimage predates even that event.

 Pilgrimage at Croagh Patrick

-Nowadays the main pilgrimage takes place on the last Sunday in July, when thousands of people climb the rough track to the top of the mountain, many of them walking barefoot in spite of the sharp stones underfoot.
+Nowadays the main pilgrimage takes place on the last Sunday in July, known as Reek Sunday – the mountain is always referred to as ‘the Reek’ locally.
+On that day upwards of 20, 000 people gather to climb the rough track to the top of the mountain.

-There are a number of ’stations’ on the route where pilgrims recite prayers and perform rituals in order to gain penance.
+The pilgrimage takes a well defined route to the top, with a number of ‘stations’ along the way where pilgrims recite prayers and perform rituals in order to gain penance.

-Masses are held throughout the day in the small church on top of the mountain, for those who make it up.
-They are also rewarded by magnificent views over the surrounding countryside and over Clew Bay.
+Masses are held throughout the day in the small church on top of the mountain.
+Those who make it to the top are also rewarded by magnificent views over the surrounding countryside and over Clew Bay.

 In the Area